tsgates/arch-wiki-markdown/wiki/Arch_Handbook.md

     mkdir /home/archuser/newfolder

-How to remove an (empty) directory:
+How to remove an empty directory:

     rmdir /path/to/empty/directory

-How to remove a non-empty directory:
+How to remove a directory and all its content:

-    rmdir --ignore-fail-on-non-empty /path/to/non_empty/directory
+    rm -r /path/to/directory

 How to list files in a directory: